 “RxPONDER and the previous TAILORx study show the value of large, simple trials based on solid science to inform clinical practice,” says Dr. Norton.
 “They also raise important questions that will drive more science.
 For the small number of women whose cancer did come back, not having to give chemotherapy for many cases of primary breast cancer in postmenopausal women will open the door for trials of other types of drugs that could improve the prognosis.”

 In the past several decades, many advances have been made to develop safer and more precise treatments for breast cancer.
 Chemotherapy remains a cornerstone of care and has extended survival for countless women.
 For those with a certain type of breast cancer, the standard treatment has been chemotherapy combined with endocrine therapy (also called hormone therapy).

-New results from a clinical trial that began in 2006 show that women with intermediate-risk breast cancer may not need chemotherapy.
+New results from a clinical trial that began in 2006, called TAILORx, show that women with intermediate-risk breast cancer may not need chemotherapy.
 Joseph Sparano of Montefiore Medical Center presented the data at the 2018 annual meeting of the American Society of Clinical Oncology (ASCO).